Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Ann Broderick about 3 years ago
+Ann Broderick over 3 years ago

 The proposal to allow a greater array of housing types in single-unit zones and to eliminate all required onsite parking should be removed from the Housing Element.
 Sacramento can meet its State-assigned housing RHNA numbers without upzoning to eliminate single family neighborhoods.
 The current sewer infrastructure has existing capacity issues that need to be addressed before any further densification occurs in Sacramento.
 The complexity of the combined sewer system along with the lack of funds and political will power to do the right thing puts the health and safety of Sacramento’s citizens in jeopardy.